"Thanks for your ideas and advice over the last few years"D.M.

 Since we’re on the subject, let me dispel the myth that earnings can grow at a faster rate than the economy for prolonged period of time – they cannot and they have not.
 For this to happen profit margins would have to continuously expand, and as we have discussed above, they don’t.

 But don’t just take my word for it.
 In the chart below I’ve plotted corporate earnings (yellow line) against GDP (red line) from 1957 to 2011.
 There were periods of time when earnings grew at a faster rate than GDP (profit margins expanded), and then they werealways followed by periods of time when earnings lagged GDP (profit margins contracted).
 But in the long run earnings growth equaled GDP growth.
-(This is a large and very important topic: I suggest you read this article.)

 To be fair to the “earnings bulls,” earnings per share can outpace both earnings growth and GDP in the long run through share buybacks.
 When corporations repurchase their own shares the earnings pie is divided among fewer investors, and thus earnings per share will rise at a faster rate than net income.
 Share buybacks helped the S&P 500 to accelerated earnings per share growth by about 3% a year over the last two years.